casey-barr/casey-barr.github.io/_drafts/pandas_profiling.md

 pip install pandas_profiling
 ```

-If you're installing from a Jupyter notebook, you can instead write:
+If you're installing from a Jupyter notebook, you can instead type:
 ```python
 import sys
 !{sys.executable} -m pip install pandas_profiling